gasparnagy/SpecFlow.Autofac/README.md

 ## Release History

+### v1.1.0

+* Support SpecFlow v2.2.1 (thx to Zac Charles, @einsteine89)
+* Allow the container to resolve ScenarioContext, FeatureContext, TestThreadContext, IObjectContainer (by @djmnz)

 ### v1.0.2

 * Reduced the minimum Autofac version to 3.5.2 to target broader audience (PR#1 by @BlackstarSolar)